lyleresnick/lyleresnick.github.io/_posts/2017-09-03-Solving-a-Complex-UITableView-Using-the-VIPER-Architecture.md

 }
 ```

 The UseCase's two methods are exactly the same as the two methods found in the ViewController of the previous version.
 As you already know from the previous post, they do almost exactly the same thing - we are using the `eventViewReady` method, now.
-I will discuss the `eventViewReadyOneSource` method another day.
+We will discuss the `eventViewReadyOneSource` method another day.

 You can see that the injected EntityGateway provides some opaque indirection w.r.t. the access of the transactions, whereas in the previous version, the transactions where accessed from a known location.
 Here, only the EntityGateway knows where they are located.